 The full Notice of Available Funding can be found here

 .
 For more information, please visit the Department of Housing website

-Access Health CT, Connecticut’s health insurance exchange, is sponsoring numerous Enrollment Fairs throughout the month of December.
+Access Health CT, Connecticut’s health insurance exchange, is sponsoring numerous Enrollment Fairs.
 For more information, please visit here

 .
 You can also sign up

 to receive regular briefings from Access Health CT.